tresoldi/dafsa/README.md

   - Profile code and make faster and less resource hungry, using multiple threads wherever possible, memoization, etc.
-  - Decide how (and if) to implement a `.__gt__()` method for the nodes, both before and after the final minimization
+  - Decide how (and if) to implement a `.__gt__()` method for the nodes, both before and after the final minimization (could do for length and all)

 Version 1.0: